Dysphagia

 Symptoms

-Symptoms associated with dysphagia can include:
+Symptoms of dysphagia can include:

-- Pain while swallowing.
+- Pain or discomfort with swallowing.

 - Not being able to swallow.